btcrooks/cli-hipster/README.md

 # cli-hipster
 ###### Cheat sheet of common bash/shell commands.
-Although these commands work across linux distro's, this cheat sheet was intended for **Mac OS X** users.
+This cheat sheet was intended for **Mac OS X** users.
+Some commands may differ for Linux.

 ## Navigation
 ###### Change Directory